Blockwise Self-Supervised Learning at Scale

 We now analyze and discuss the contribution of the different components of our method to build an in-depth understanding of its success.
 For simplicity, we avoid noise addition to the layers unless we analyze its impact explicitly.
 Furthermore, we fix the block output pooling strategy to be local spatial pooling unless specified otherwise.
 We list some further ablations in Appendix~\ref{sec:further_ablations}.

-\paragraph{Importance of using a self-supervised learning rule as opposed to a supervised learning rule.} We first compare our blockwise model trained with a SSL loss against a supervised blockwise training procedure, where we train each of these blocks using supervised learning.
-For fair comparison, we include the full projection head in the supervised case, but instead of applying the Barlow Twins loss, we project to the 1000 classes of ImageNet, and use the class labels for supervising the model at each of these intermediate blocks.
+\paragraph{Importance of using a self-supervised learning rule as opposed to a supervised learning rule.} We first compare our blockwise model trained with an SSL loss against a supervised blockwise training procedure, where we train each of these blocks using supervised learning.
+For a fair comparison, we include the full projection head in the supervised case, but instead of applying the Barlow Twins loss, we project to the 1000 classes of ImageNet and use the class labels for supervising the model at each of these intermediate blocks.
 We observe that the performance on the classification task of the initial blocks is significantly higher in the supervised learning case than in the SSL case, making the initial block very task-specific, while the latter blocks see a reverse trend.
-This observation points to an advantage of SSL over supervised learning for successful blockwise learning: whereas SSL rules preserves information about the input in initial blocks for further processing by latter blocks, supervised learning objectives already discard information in inital blocks which could have been used by blocks stacked on top of them.
+This observation points to an advantage of SSL over supervised learning for successful blockwise learning: whereas SSL rules preserve information about the input in initial blocks for further processing by later blocks, supervised learning objectives already discard information at the initial blocks which could have been used by blocks stacked on top of them.